 If we combine the effects of the tariff on consumers, domestic producers, and the national government, we could determine the net impact of the tariff on the nation (see Table 4.5).
 If we value each dollar of economic gain or loss the same regardless of the group to which it accrues, we could add the gains and losses to consumers, producers, and government to find the overall effect on the nation.

-Table 4.5: The Effects of a Tariff on Economic Well-Being in a Small Importing Country consumer demand is shifted from less expensive imports to more expensive production by domestic suppliers.
+Table 4.5: The Effects of a Tariff on Economic Well-Being in a Small Importing Country Item Gain/Loss Producer surplus gain or loss +a Consumer surplus gain or loss -a-b-c-d Government revenue +c National well-being -b-d .
+Area is called the production effect (or protective effect) of the tariff.
+This represents the fact that some consumer demand is shifted from less expensive imports to more expensive production by domestic suppliers.
 It captures the additional cost of switching consumption to less efficient domestic production and represents the cost of supporting domestic producers.
 It is part of what consumers pay, but since neither producers nor the government get this surplus, it is a deadweight loss.
 Area d is called the consumption effect of the tariff.
+This reflects the loss to consumers stemming from the fall in consumption due to the higher after-tariff price.
+Area is a deadweight loss because consumers lose surplus without any other group getting it.
+These deadweight losses are real costs to the nation.